 Is my heart soil so shallow that no deep roots can grow to support His word?

-Maybe our heart soil is crowding out the growth of His word with the cares and responsibilities of our life.
+Maybe our heart soil is crowding out the growth of His word with the responsibilities, worries, and busyness of life.

 We have to take the steps to plant His words and carefully tend them.
 When we do that, the roots strengthen and grow deep in our hearts; easily brought to our minds and thoughts when we need them.